4l63rt0/linux_server_configuration/README.md

   - If you set a passphrase you will need to enter it

-  - Disable the password base login to secure the authentification process
+  - Disable the password base login to secure the authentication process

     <code>sudo nano /etc/ssh/sshd_config</code>